kuniss/XtendFlow/README.md

 ```

 Unfortunately, no error is shown by the Xtend compiler if the wiring operator is applied to a function unit with more
-than one input ports or output ports without using full qualified port names as then the operator is treated as Xtend's
+than one input port or output port without using full qualified port names as then the operator is treated as Xtend's
 pairing operator.

 ## Error Handling